jedick/plotmydata/README.md

 - The `plotmydata-agent` image is based on [Docker Python slim]
   - `PlotMyData/agent.py` defines an **McpToolset** that is passed to the LLM along with instructions for using the tools
   - `PlotMyData/__init__.py` has code to reduce log verbosity and is modified from [docker/compose-for-agents]
-- The [Docker MCP Gateway] routes requests to MCP servers (just one in our case)
-  - A custom `catalog.yaml` makes our R MCP server visible to the MCP Gateway
-  - For more options, see [MCP Gateway docs] and [Docker MCP Catalog] for the default `catalog.yaml`
 - Specific actions are used for [Docker Watch]
   - `action: rebuild` is used for `server.R` because we need to restart the MCP server if the R code changes
   - `action: sync` is used for `PlotMyData` because the ADK web server supports hot reloading with the